Amazon-EN-0424/exercises-week1/README.md

 ### Exercise for Week 1: Coffee Time! ☕🌟

 #### Objective:
-Welcome to the first day of your Java bootcamp!
 Today, you'll get your hands on basic Java concepts like data types, string methods, and conditionals through a fun and simple coffee-themed exercise.

 #### Background:
 Imagine you're helping to program a digital display for a coffee shop.
 This display shows different messages based on the coffee type.